 As an attorney, Emily has finalized a number of private adoptions and specializes in the legitimation of children born to unmarried fathers.
 In addition, she conducts estate planning with an end-of-life planning component involving medical decisions and the appointment of medical decision-makers.

-Emily and Patrick live in Rome, Georgia with their two children, Beau (3) and Lily (11 months).
+Emily and Patrick live in Rome, Georgia with their three children, Beau (5), Lily (3) and Jack, born November 2015.